fabionaves/tracepp/README.md

 <p>Tool to help in the requirements traceability.
 The aim is to facilitate traceability
 processes in order to reduce the impact of these activities on the development teams.
-Provides integration with Redmine and GIT repositories to obtain the artifacts and define the traceability with project, requirements, sprint or user stories according to user tracking codes.
+Provides integration with Redmine and GIT repositories to obtain the artifacts and define the traceability with project, requirements, sprint or user stories according to user's tracking codes.
 </p>
 <P>This tool is part of the research project of the Master in Software Engineering of CESAR.EDU.</P>
 <h2>Screens</h2>